-The maps will only open if your browser is online.
+The map will only open if your browser is online.

-If you open a map on a desktop or laptop computer then you will see a mouse-oriented interface.
-If you open the same map on a mobile device then you will automatically see a touch interface.
+If you open the map on a desktop or laptop computer then you will see a mouse-oriented interface.
+If you open the map on a mobile device then you will automatically see a touch interface.

 To change the basemap, click the basemap button (next to the Menu button).

 The map has several built-in overlay layers that can be turned on/off.
-One of those built-in layers will show the congressional district boundaries.
+One of those built-in layers will show the congressional district boundaries and another layer will show state legislature district boundaries.
 To see the list of overlays click the basemap button and then look under the "Overlay" heading.
 Mobile users will need to scroll down.

 An overlay layer with a number in front of it is 'on'.
 Click a layer name to turn it on/off.
 The highest numbered layer is "on top".
 Usually the "top" layer can be clicked and a popup will appear showing information about the thing that you clicked.